-SPARK Finland is a collaborative program, and in the development and piloting phase (2017-18) it was initially financed by the Ministry of Economic Affairs and Employment and in the founding and development phase members of Health Capital Helsinki alliance and University of Tampere (as representative of Tampere3 alliance).
-Since the beginning of August 2018 key institutions from Turku Region joined the program through Health Campus Turku alliance.
-In 2020 University of Eastern Finland brought Kuopio and Joensuu regions to the SPARK Finland family.
+SPARK Finland is a collaborative program.
+First three years (March 2017 – March 2020) it was financially supported by the Ministry of Economic Affairs and Employment and in the founding and development phase members of Health Capital Helsinki alliance and University of Tampere (as representative of Tampere3 alliance) were other key financiers.
+Since August 2018 key institutions from Health Campus Turku alliance brought Turku Region to the program and in 2020 University of Eastern Finland brought Kuopio and Joensuu regions to SPARK Finland.

-Since January 2020 SPARK Finland is fully funded by the member institutions and supporting cities.
-In 2020-2023 program is nationally coordinated by Tampere University and regionally by University of Helsinki (Faculty of Medicine), University of Tampere, University of Turku (Faculty of Medicine) and University of Eastern Finland (Kuopio campus).
+Since April 2020 SPARK Finland is fully funded by the member institutions and supporting cities.
+In 2020-2023 program is nationally coordinated by Tampere University and regionally by University of Helsinki (Faculty of Medicine), Tampere University, University of Turku (Faculty of Medicine) and University of Eastern Finland (Kuopio campus).